7jadhavAbhi7/Recipe_Suggestion/README.md

 # Recipe Suggestion System 🥕

-Overview
-This project is a Recipe Suggestion System that utilizes Flask, JavaScript, Jinja templates, MongoDB, and BeautifulSoup.
+This project is a Recipe Suggestion System that allows users to search for recipes based on various criteria such as keywords, ingredients, or categories.
+It utilizes Flask, JavaScript, Jinja templates, MongoDB, and BeautifulSoup for web scraping.

-It allows users to search for recipes based on various criteria and view detailed recipe information.
+## Overview

+The Recipe Suggestion System provides users with a platform to discover and explore recipes.
+Users can search for recipes using keywords, ingredients, or categories, and view detailed recipe information including ingredients, instructions, and images.
+The system utilizes MongoDB to store user data, recipes, and user preferences, and performs web scraping with BeautifulSoup to populate the recipe database.

-# Features
+## Features

-Recipe searching by keywords, ingredients, or categories.
+- Recipe searching by keywords, ingredients, or categories.
-Detailed recipe pages with ingredients, instructions, and images.
+- Detailed recipe pages with ingredients, instructions, and images.
-MongoDB for storing user data, recipes, and user preferences.
+- MongoDB for storing user data, recipes, and user preferences.
-Web scraping with BeautifulSoup to populate the recipe database.
+- Web scraping with BeautifulSoup to populate the recipe database.

-# Prerequisites 📒
+## Prerequisites 📒

 Before you begin, ensure you have met the following requirements:

-Python 3.x installed.
+- Python 3.x installed.

-MongoDB installed and running.
+- MongoDB installed and running.

-Basic knowledge of Flask, python, JavaScript, MongoDB, and BeautifulSoup, HTML ,CSS ,BOOTSTRAPE.
+- Basic knowledge of Flask, Python, JavaScript, MongoDB, BeautifulSoup, HTML, CSS, Bootstrap.

-# Tech Stack👨‍💻
+## Tech Stack👨‍💻

-FrontEnd:
+**Frontend:**

-Flask
+- Flask

-Python

-HTML,CSS,BOOTSTRAPE

-Javascript

-Backend:
+- HTML, CSS, Bootstrap
+- JavaScript

+**Backend:**
-MongoDB
+- MongoDB

-Javascript
+- JavaScript

-# Contributing 🍴
+## Contributing 🍴

 Contributions are welcome!
 If you want to contribute to this project, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.

-Make your changes and commit them with clear, concise commit messages.
+3. Make your changes and commit them with clear, concise commit messages.

-Push your changes to your fork: git push origin feature/your-feature-name.
+4. Push your changes to your fork: `git push origin feature/your-feature-name`.

-Create a pull request to merge your changes into the main repository.
+5. Create a pull request to merge your changes into the main repository.